 Goddard at a Glance

-The College maintains a relatively low 6:1 student/faculty ratio.
+The College maintains a low 7:1 student/faculty ratio.

 Goddard students come from more than 43 states, including the District of Columbia and Puerto Rico, as well as many foreign countries, including Canada, Ghana, Guatemala, Israel, and South Korea.